-Queenstown’s main beach looks straight towards Cecil and Walter Peaks, perfect for a swim on a hot day—just one of the reason’s you’ll find Queenstown Bay is a popular spot for visitors during summer.
-There’s a pontoon at the far end of the beach, with paddle boards, kayaks and other water sports available for hire in the summer months.
+A five-minute stroll from town, Queenstown’s main beach looks straight towards Cecil and Walter Peaks.
+It’s perfect for a swim on a hot day with a pontoon at the far end of the beach.
+There are also paddle boards, kayaks and other water sports for hire in the summer months.

 Kelvin Heights beach

-Wilson Bay is great for wakeboarding and water skiing, and it’s far enough out of Queenstown to feel like you’re on your own secluded beach.
-It’s a great rest stop on the way to Glenorchy, and there’s also a walking/biking track that connects Wilson Bay to 7 Mile bike park.
+Wilson Bay’s crystal-clear waters are great for wakeboarding and water skiing, and you’re far enough out of Queenstown to feel like you’re on your own private beach.

-A hidden treasure, approximately 20 minutes out of town, Bob’s Cove is a favourite for locals who want a short walk to a stunning spot.
-The track descends through native bush, and around to the historic lime kiln which remains from the 1800s.
-Bob’s Cove bay has a small jetty (perfect for jumping off in summer) as well as shore swimming and fishing spots.
+A hidden treasure, about 20 minutes out of town, Bob’s Cove is a favourite for locals who want a short walk to a stunning spot.
+The track descends through native bush, and past a historic lime kiln from the 1800s.
+There’s a small jetty (perfect for jumping off in summer), shore swimming and fishing spots.

 More wild swimming spots near Queenstown

 Moke Lake is a ravishing setting for a wild swim.
 A high-country lake flanked by tussock clad slopes, the water is clear and fresh.
 On a calm day, the glassy surface reflects the surrounding peaks.

 To get there take the road to Glenorchy, turn off 6 km out of Queenstown onto Moke Lake Road and follow the gravel road for about 7 km to the lake.

 On a hot day, the water warms up enough for that first dip not to be too big a shock.
 Pack a picnic and settle in for a day strolling around the lake, with a swim to cool off.